 - Europasat, which offers internet-only deals starting at 15Gb for €19.95/month

-Interested in Satellite Internet?Call our English-speaking customer service at 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm) or get a free callback, to help you find the satellite solution that meets your needs.
+Interested in Satellite Internet?Call our English-speaking customer service at 09 77 55 72 27 (Monday to Friday, from 8 am to 9 pm and 9:30 am to 6:30 pm on Saturdays and on Sundays 9 am to 5 pm) or get a free callback, to help you find the satellite solution that meets your needs.

 Why and when get an Internet Only plan?